 What does float mean in stocks?

-Float is the number of shares available for the public to trade.
-It excludes shares locked up by insiders, executives, early investors, and treasury stock.
-Float is the practical supply that drives day-to-day price action.
+Float in stocks refers to the number of shares available for the public to trade, calculated as shares outstanding minus shares locked up by insiders, executives, early venture investors, and treasury stock.
+According to Kunal Desai of Bulls on Wall Street, float represents the practical supply that drives day-to-day price action and is one of several context inputs (alongside average true range and average daily volume) used in BOWS momentum trading setups.

 Is a low float good or bad for day trading?